 The Comox Valley Regional District is moving forward with improvements to the Comox Valley Water Pollution Control Centre.
 When complete, the installation of new odour control technology will significantly minimize odours both within the plant and the surrounding community.

-Upgrades to the facility are expected to be complete in the spring of 2018 and updates will be posted here.
+Upgrades to the facility are expected to be complete in the fall of 2018 and updates will be posted here.

 What's Happening Now?

 The installation of temporary covers over the primary clarifiers while the permanent covers are being fabricated is now complete.
 The temporary covers will function throughout the summer to eliminate the largest source of odours.
 Installation of the permanent covers and carbon-polisher will be completed by this fall.
 The figure below shows the temporary covers installed over the primary clarifiers at the Comox Valley Water Pollution Control Centre.